microsoft/qsharp-language/Specifications/Language/2_Statements/QuantumMemoryManagement.md

 In this regard, Q# models the quantum computer as a qubit heap.

 Rather than supporting separate *allocate* and *release* statements for quantum memory, Q# supports quantum memory allocation in the form of *block statements*, where the memory is accessible only within the scope of that block statement.
-Attempting to access that memory after the statement terminates results in a runtime exception.
+The statement block can be implicitly defined when allocating qubits for the duration of the current scope, as described in more detail in the sections about the `use` and `borrow` statements.
+Attempting to access the allocated qubits after the statement terminates results in a runtime exception.

-> [!NOTE]
-> Ensuring that qubits cannot escape their scope facilitates reasoning about quantum dependencies and how the quantum parts of the computation can impact the continuation of the program.
->An additional benefit of this scope limitation is that qubits cannot be allocated and never released, which avoids a class of common bugs in manual memory management languages without the overhead of qubit garbage collection.

 Q# has two statements, `use` and `borrow`, that instantiate qubit values, arrays of qubits, or any combination thereof.
 You can only use these statements within operations.
 They gather the instantiated qubit values, bind them to the variables specified in the statement, and then run a block of statements.
 At the end of the block, the bound variables go out of scope and are no longer defined.